 Set the language option in your TinyMCE configuration to the language code in the list on this page.

 Confirm that the language has been set successfully by loading TinyMCE.

 We have prepared a code snippet below that would set TinyMCE's language to Chinese and text directionality right-to-left.

-If you want to try it for yourself, click here to directly download the Chinese language pack.
+If you want to try it for yourself, download the Chinese language pack.
 You'll also need a local instance of TinyMCE, which you can grab from our downloads page.
-Follow the SDK install instructions if you're not familiar with setting up TinyMCE locally.
+Follow the Self-hosted install instructions if you're not familiar with setting up TinyMCE locally.